fishjam-dev/membrane-webrtc-android/README.md

 API documentation is available [here](https://jellyfish-dev.github.io/membrane-webrtc-android/)

 ## Necessary setup
-The only required constant is the media server's URL that can be found at the top of `MainActivity.kt`.
+The only required constant is the VIDEOROOM_URL that can be found in the `app/build.gradle`.

 ## Installation
 Add jitpack repo to your build.gradle: